RManFlint/Viking_Massacre/README.md

-# Viking_Massacre
-Homework using Vikings instead of Star Wars
+I replaced Star Wars characters with Vikings because I have a cool pic for a background